vrtulka23/scinumtools/docs/source/materials/index.rst

    >>> e.count, e.element, e.isotope, e.ionisation
    2, 'O', 16, 0

-Compounds
+Molecules
 ---------

-Atomic compounds consist of several elements.
+Atomic molecules consist of several elements.
-Class ``Compound`` can solve a molecular formula, break it into individual elements and calculate their collective atomic properties.
+Class ``Molecule`` can solve a molecular formula, break it into individual elements and calculate their collective atomic properties.
 Similarly, as for ``Element`` class, it has an option to switch between natural and most abundant elements when isotopes are not specified.
-In this case, the option applies to all elements in a compound.
+In this case, the option applies to all elements in a molecule.

 .. note::

-   Generally speaking, compounds in context of this module should be rather called molecules, because they can consist of multiple elements of the same kind.
-Nevertheless, we will stick to the term compounds for now.
+   Generally speaking, molecules in context of this module should be rather called molecules, because they can consist of multiple elements of the same kind.
+Nevertheless, we will stick to the term molecules for now.

 .. code-block:: python

-   >>> from scinumtools.materials import Compound
+   >>> from scinumtools.materials import Molecule
-   >>> Compound('DT')
+   >>> Molecule('DT')
-   Compound(p=2 n=3.000 e=2 A=5.030)
+   Molecule(p=2 n=3.000 e=2 A=5.030)
-   >>> Compound('H2O', natural=False)
+   >>> Molecule('H2O', natural=False)
-   Compound(p=10 n=8.000 e=10 A=18.011)
+   Molecule(p=10 n=8.000 e=10 A=18.011)

-A compound can also be initialised from an explicit list of elements.
+A molecule can also be initialised from an explicit list of elements.

 .. code-block:: python

-   >>> Compound.from_elements([
+   >>> Molecule.from_elements([
    >>>     Element("B{11}",1),
    >>>     Element("N{14}",1),
    >>>     Element("H{1}",6),
    >>> ])
-   Compound(p=18 n=13.000 e=18 A=31.059)
+   Molecule(p=18 n=13.000 e=18 A=31.059)

-Besides information about elements and nucleon, every compound calculate also other parameters.
+Besides information about elements and nucleon, every molecule calculate also other parameters.
 In the example below, we show an example for the molecule of water ``H2O``.
 A concise overview of all its properties can be printed using its ``print()`` method.

 .. code-block:: python

-   >>> with Compound('H2O', natural=False) as c:
+   >>> with Molecule('H2O', natural=False) as c:
    >>>     c.set_amount(rho=Quantity(997,'kg/m3'), V=Quantity(1,'l'))
    >>>     c.print()
    Properties: